vinhphm/vinh.dev/pages/posts/revamp-my-site-with-nextjs-tailwindcss.md

 {% endif %}
 ```

 As someone working mainly with JavaScript, I find Jekyll to be much more intuitive.
 Then you might ask, why not use Gatsby 🤷‍♂️?
-To be honest, I dread the idea of have an ernomous `node_modules` directory and then have to update all the dependencies just for a simple website.
+To be honest, I dread the idea of having an enormous `node_modules` directory and then having to update all the dependencies just for a simple website.
 I love how Hugo works with just one single library.
-But will I accept its limitations, choose one of pre-maded themes and done with it?
+But will I accept its limitations, choose one of the pre-made themes and be done with it?
 I think not.

 At some point, I did try Gatsby.
 But something didn't click.
 It's undoubted that Gatsby is popular.
 You get convenient plugins, little to no setup, and the fantastic power of GraphQL.
 But as someone said...